Team-GhostLand/GhostLand7/README.md

 - [ ] Clouds have some issues with rendering (DH makes clouds double-layerd) ~~*(note: Can't we pretend that this is intentional?
 They look kinda dope!)*~~ ~~*(fixed: turned the clouds off (there is one layer now instead of two))*~~ *(nope: look below)*
 - [x] Clouds don't render at all without DH *(fixed: turned the clouds back on (there is one layer now instead of zero for DH-less players))*
 - [ ] Issues while exiting a world ~~*(fixed: They just... fixed... themselves?
 Quits instantly without DH; with DH on - exiting takes some time (10-something seconds), but __usually__ will also happen, eventually.)*~~ *(update: they haven't actually fixed themselves, this issue still happens)*
-- [ ] Issues while entering a world (falling through the world) ~~*(fixed: was a bug in older Baseline versions and since this pack was accidentally based on said older version - MidnightSP must've simply been unlucky enough to run into said bug)*~~ *(update: this happens due to world generation being really slow, so the player falls through the world until it generates below them)*
+- [ ] Issues while entering a world (falling through the world) *(note: this happens due to world generation being really slow, so the player falls through the world until it generates below them - but only in Survival (on Creative, the game automatically enables flight, it seems), and only for a little while (the world loads eventually and you get teleported up), unlike that one weird bug from Baseline, where the chunks would just never load at all)* *(to test: whether this also happens on the server)*
 - [ ] Issues while entering a world (game incredibly laggy for the first few minutes) *(note: that IS the chunks loading in - recommended solution is to look at the horizon in a single direction until it loads, then look around very slowly, will need to make a note about this in Discord)*
 - [x] If Aether detects Loading Screen Tips - regardless of whether integration with it is enabled in the config or not - it reloads resources right after game loads, leading to a doubled loading screen (which significantly increases the practical startup time - since, even though thanks to RRS we can navigate menus when resources are loading, noone's gonna join the world with a loading bar, especially one so obnoxious (in-game, it's fine when loading) as the one that ELS adds). *(fixed: Tipsn't)*
 - [ ] GregTech's ores become transparent underwater (their polygons disappear - you can see the void)